Break the Rules (album): Title and artwork

-First editions of the album came in special packaging.
+Shoji Uchida shot the album artwork and photoshoot; the album cover is a close-up of Amuro set against a twilight sky with palm‑tree silhouettes.
 The booklet was presented as a foldout poster featuring Amuro looking out of an airplane window.
 It also came with a foldout card of photos depicting Namie in different locations around America, mostly New York City and Los Angeles.
 The album was housed in a transparent slip case with the phrase "break the rules" in pink running diagonally across the front and back of it.